EXPLAINER-What happened at China's Taishan nuclear reactor?

 As it steps up the construction of new plants, China is now expected to depend primarily on its own third-generation Hualong One design, but it is also helping to finance the construction of an EPR project at Britain's Hinkley Point.

-(Reporting by David Stanway, additional reporting by Muyu Xu in Beijing; editing by Jane Wardell)
+(Reporting by David Stanway; Additional reporting by Muyu Xu in Beijing; Editing by Jane Wardell and Muralikumar Anantharaman)

 ((david.stanway@thomsonreuters.com; +86 21 2083 0066;))